Resources for Rebels

 - Frances Fox Piven, Challenging Authority.
-Describes a theory about how ordinary people can get power by disrupting the status quo and use it to force change.
+Describes a theory about how ordinary people can get power by disrupting the status quo and use that power to force change.
 Compatible with Gene Sharp's theories about nonviolent struggle.
-Thanks to an anonymous donor, free copies of this important book will be distributed at the Libertarian Party of Pennsylvania convention in Williamsport, PA, on March 4-6, 2022.

 - Charles Payne, I've Got the Light of Freedom.
 An outstanding history of the black uprising of the 1960's.
-Provides insight into SNCC organizing methods.
+Provides insight into Student Nonviolent Coordinating Committee (SNCC) organizing methods.

 - Francesca Polletta, Freedom is an Endless Meeting.
-Analysis of "participatory democracy," used by SNCC to deliberate on problems and issues.
+Analysis of "participatory democracy," used by SNCC in their meetings to deliberate on problems and issues.

 - Tina Rosenberg, Join the Club.
 This discusses Otpor from the standpoint of peer influence.

 - Mark and Paul Engler, This is an Uprising.
 Discusses the inner workings of several uprisings, including that of Martin Luther King and Otpor, the Serbian student group that brought down the dictator Slobodan Milosevic.